cran/brms/README.md

 #> fit1 - fit2  160.48 57.69
 ```

-Since higher `LOOIC` values indicate better fit, we see that the model
+Since lower `LOOIC` values indicate better fit, we see that the model
 accounting for overdispersion fits substantially better.
 The
 post-processing methods we have shown so far are just the tip of the
 iceberg.
 For a full list of methods to apply on fitted model objects,